-[46]).
-An interesting aspect of heterotic string constructions is represented by orbifold models [35].
-Here the internal space is given by a six-torus, modded out by a discrete symmetry group (e.g. $T^6/\mathbb{Z}n$ ).
-More recent progress is reported in [47,48], including in particular the systematic exploration of the phenomenological advantages of so-called 'non-prime' (referring to n) orbifolds.
-The symmetry breaking to $G{SM}$ as well as the survival of Higgs doublets without triplet partners is ensured by the appropriate embedding of the discrete orbifold group in $E_8 \times E_8$ .
+Here the internal space is given by a six-torus, modded out by a discrete symmetry group (e.g. T^6/\mathbb{Z}n).
+More recent progress is reported in [47, 48], including in particular the systematic exploration of the phenomenological advantages of so-called 'non-prime' (referring to n) orbifolds.
+The symmetry breaking to G{SM} as well as the survival of Higgs doublets without triplet partners is ensured by the appropriate embedding of the discrete orbifold group in $E_8 \times E_8$.
 String theory on such spaces, which are locally flat but include singularities, is much more calculable than in the CY case.
 The orbifold geometries can be viewed as singular limits of CYs.

-An even simpler approach to unified models, which includes many of the advantages of fullfledged string constructions, is provided by Orbifold GUTs [37].
+An even simpler approach to unified models, which includes many of the advantages of fulfledged string constructions, is provided by Orbifold GUTs [37].
 These are (mostly) 5d or 6d SUSY field theories with unified gauge group (e.g. SU(5) or SO(10)), broken in the process of compactifying to 4d.
-To give a particularly simple example, consider SU(5) on $\mathbb{R}^{1,3} \times S^1/(\mathbb{Z}2 \times \mathbb{Z}2')$ .
-Here the compact space is an interval of length $\pi R/2$ and the embedding of $\mathbb{Z}2'$ in the hypercharge direction of SU(5) realizes the breaking to $G{SM}$ .
+To give a particularly simple example, consider SU(5) on $\mathbb{R}^{1,3} \times S^1/(\mathbb{Z}2 \times \mathbb{Z}'2)$.
+Here the compact space is an interval of length $\pi R/2$ and the embedding of \mathbb{Z}'2 in the hypercharge direction of SU(5) realizes the breaking to G{SM} .
 Concretely, 5d X bosons are given Dirichlet BCs at one endpoint of the interval and thus have no Kaluza-Klein (KK) zero mode.
-Their lightest modes have mass $\sim 1/R$ , making the KK-scale the effective GUT scale.
+Their lightest modes have mass $\sim 1/R$, making the KK-scale the effective GUT scale.
 As an implication, the boundary theory has no SU(5) invariance.
 Nevertheless, since the SU(5)-symmetric 5d bulk dominates 4d gauge couplings, unification remains a prediction.
-Many other features but also problems of 4d building (see e.g. [54] and refs. therein).
+Many other features but also problems of 4d GUTs can be circumvented, especially doublet-triplet splitting is easily realized.

 With the advent of the string-theory 'flux landscape' [49], which is best understood in 10d type-IIB supergravity, the focus in string model building has shifted to this framework.
 While type II string theories have no gauge group in 10d, brane-stacks support gauge dynamics.
 A particularly appealing setting (see e.g. [50]) is provided by type IIB models with D7 branes (defining 8d submanifolds).
 However, in the SO(10) context the 16 is not available and, for SU(5), the top-Yukawa coupling vanishes at leading order [51].
-As a crucial insight, this can be overcome on the non-perturbative branch of type IIB, also known as F-theory [52,53].
+As a crucial insight, this can be overcome on the non-perturbative branch of type IIB, also known as F-theory [52, 53].
 This setting allows for more general branes, thus avoiding constraints of the Dp-brane framework.
 GUT breaking can be realized using hypercharge flux (the VEV of the $U(1)Y$ field strength), an option not available in heterotic models.
 The whole framework combines the advantages of the heterotic or higher-dimensional unification approach with the more recent progress in understanding moduli stabilization.
-It thus represents at this moment the most active and promising branch of theory-driven GUT model
+It thus represents at this moment the most active and promising branch of theory-driven GUT model building (see e.g. [54] and refs. therein).